"Free gift inside!"

 A slightly more sophisticated version of this is AIDCA/AIDEA, which includes an additional step of Conviction/Evidence between Desire and Action.
 People are so cynical about advertising messages that coherent evidence may be needed if anyone is going to act!

-Use the AIDA approach when you write a piece of text that has the ultimate objective of getting others to take action.
+Use the AIDA model when you write a piece of text that has the ultimate objective of getting others to take action.
 The elements of the acronym are as follows:

 In our media-filled world, you need to be quick and direct to grab people's attention.
 Use powerful words, or a picture that will catch the reader's eye and make them stop and read what you have to say next.